zmousm/ubnt-nagios-plugins/README.md

 the boolean checks: interfaces[2].status.speed=100

-The plugins are inspired by the script posted here: http://forum.ubnt.com/showthread.php?t=27170 and are heavily based on this implementation: http://www.omniflux.com/devel/#ubntm which is discussed here: http://forum.ubnt.com/showthread.php?t=27170
+The plugins are inspired by the script posted at http://forum.ubnt.com/showthread.php?t=27170 and are heavily based on this implementation http://www.omniflux.com/devel/#ubntm which is discussed at http://forum.ubnt.com/showthread.php?t=27170

 The basic difference is that data is fetched over HTTP rather than